johnny-atx/Red-vs-Blue-Project-2/Red_vs_blue_report.md

 ___

-### 3. After identifying the hidden directory, you used Hydra to brute-force the target server.
+### 3. After identifying the hidden directory, Hydra was used to brute-force the target server.

   *Can you identify packets specifically from Hydra?*
-  -  **Yes. user_agent.original: `"Mozilla/4.0 (Hydra)"`**
+  -  **user_agent.original: `"Mozilla/4.0 (Hydra)"`**

   ![Hydra](Images/user-agent_moz-hydra.png)

 *How many requests were made in the brute-force attack?*
 -  **290,804**

-*How many requests had the attacker made after discovering the correct password in this one?*
+*How many requests had the attacker machine made after discovering the correct password in this one?*
 - **5**

 ![Secret Folder Requests](Images/times_secret_folder_requested.png)

-*What kind of alarm would you set to detect this behavior in the future and at what threshold(s)?*
+*What kind of alarm could be set to detect this behavior in the future and at what threshold(s)?*
 - **I would recommend setting an alert based on a specific threshold of 5 HTTP-GET requests from the same ip address to the same resource that generates a 401 status code.**
 - **Also, setting an alert when the User-Agent includes the term “Hydra.”**